< Return to Video

 patients here and cause substantial

-infection in the elephant as leads to
+infection in the elephants as leads to

-death some of the organisms related to
+Some of the organisms related to

-that Candida albicans Cryptococcus
+that Candida albicans, Cryptococcus

-neoformans Aspergillus rise up as mu
+rise up as Mucor,

 general here just a moment that they are

-eukaryotic cells they have a cell wall
+eukaryotic cells.
+They have a cell wall.

-they have a cell membrane and the cell
+They have a cell membrane, and the cell

-and the cell membrane contains
+walls made up of poly-n-acetylgucosamine and the cell membrane contains

 ergosterol in contrast to maeín cells